buczyniak/Pomodoro-timer/README.md

 completing a set of Pomodoros, a longer break is taken.
 The timer helps users maintain a balance between focused work and regular breaks, promoting better concentration and avoiding burnout.

+The Timer was created while taking a [Udemy course](https://www.udemy.com/course/100-days-of-code/)

 ## Explanation of the Code
 My Python code is an implementation of a graphical Pomodoro Timer using the Tkinter library.
 Let's go through the main components of the code.